 "The promulgation of the great doctrines of religion, the being, the attributes, and providence of one Almighty God; the responsibility to him for all our actions, founded on moral freedom and accountability; a future state of rewards and punishments; the cultivation of all the personal, social, and benevolent virtues; these can never be a matter of indifference in any well ordered community.
 It is, indeed, difficult to conceive, how any civilized society can well exist without them."
 (25)

 The world would be far more wicked than it is now were it not for the Bible.
 I’ve heard more than one well-traveled missionary say how much more respect there is for life and how much more livable life is in those countries in which the Bible’s influence is the strongest.
 Certainly, the immeasurable beneficial effect that the Bible has had on the nations of the world is powerful evidence of its divine origin.

 It is impossible, of course, for nations to be changed without individual lives being changed.
 Living conditions for the Ibo could not have changed were it not for the radically changed lives of many individual Ibo.

 The message of the Bible has changed lives wherever it has gone.
-John Newton (1725-1807) earned his living on a slave ship.
+John Newton (1725-1807) earned his living as a sailor, and then captain, of British slave ships.
 During a storm, he cried out to God for protection.
 His survival marked the beginning of his conversion.
 Several years later, because of his Christian convictions, he abandoned the slave trade and eventually became pastor to William Wilberforce who led the fight in the British Parliament against the slave trade.
 Newton wrote a hymn that contained the following words: